H0llyW00dzZ/My-RESTAPIs-Boilerplate/README.md

 Move [`here`](https://github.com/users/H0llyW00dzZ/projects/2/views/3?sliceBy%5Bvalue%5D=Todo)

 > [!NOTE]
-> Additional features will be added later as my primary focus is on using this with the Fiber framework.
+> Additional features will be added later as my primary focus is on using this with the `Fiber framework` and `Cryptography Techniques`.

 ## Supported Additional Features